 CHBA represents over 750 businesses and property owners along University Avenue that serve the residents of City Heights and the thousands of customers that come from other parts of San Diego to shop, dine, visit, and do business.

-CHBA is governed by a 13 member board of directors composed of business and property owners whose businesses are located within the City Heights Business Improvement District and/or whose properties are within the City Heights Maintenance Assessment District.
+CHBA is governed by a board of directors composed of business and property owners whose businesses and/or properties are located within the City Heights Maintenance Assessment District.

 2022 fiscal year total income: $541,731

 Maintenance Assessment District